lekoala/kaly/docs/app.md

 ## Modules

-In a kaly app, all folders in the base dir with a `config.php` are considered to be modules.
+In a kaly app, all folders in the modules dir with a `config.php` are considered to be modules.
 Config files are executed during the bootstrap process and can return definitions to be injected in the DI container.

+> You still need to autoload your modules yourself in composer.json

 > Convention: modules folder should match their namespace.
 We use uppercased folders for consistency.
-It also have a nice side effect to easily spot modules vs regular folders.

-> The default module is `App`.
+> The default namespace for the built-in router is `App` and it makes sense to have a module matching this.

+> Modules are not loaded in any particular order.

 ## The DI container